 If vitamin C helps reduce the effects of stress in such an intense situation, it is safe to assume that it will also be of benefit in your own life – ultra marathoner or not!

 Adrenal fatigue defense

 If you’ve been diagnosed with adrenal fatigue (also known as hypothalamic pituitary adrenal axis dysfunction or HPA-D) or you suspect that you have it, increasing your vitamin C intake should be one of your first steps.
-I always recommend that you start by adding more whole foods that contain vitamin C before reaching for supplements.
+I recommend first adding more whole foods that contain vitamin C before reaching for supplements.
 Then, if the whole foods aren’t improving your fatigue levels, taking 500-1000mg per day is the perfect place to start.

 Fortunately, vitamin C is water soluble.
 Therefore, if you take too much of it, your body will not accumulate the vitamin in toxic amounts.
 Instead, you’ll likely experience diarrhea, nausea, heartburn, and/or stomach cramps.
 This usually happens when you take around 2000mg/day.

-Ok, now you know how vitamin C can improve your fatigue and energy – click here to learn more about which foods increase your energy!
+Ok, now you know how vitamin C can give you energy – now learn about what other foods increase your energy!